 National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

-While most of the nation's top recruits have already signed on the dotted line, there are still a handful of impact high school standouts who have yet to officially decide where they're going to continue their football careers.
+A handful of impact high school standouts waited until national signing day to choose their college.

-The headliners of that group are five-star offensive tackle and No. 10 prospect in the class Darnell Wright from Huntington High School in West Virginia, and five-star running back and two-sport star Jerrion Ealy who has a chance to be a star in the backfield and in the outfield if he makes it to campus.
+The headliners of that group are 5-star offensive tackle and No. 10 prospect in the class Darnell Wright from Huntington High School in West Virginia and 5-star running back and two-sport star Jerrion Ealy, who has a chance to be a game-changer in the backfield and in the outfield.

-With National Signing Day upon us, we'll have all the latest announcements from the top 15 recruits still on the board right here in one convenient tracker.
+Below, we have the decisions of the top 15 recruits who came into national signing day uncommitted as well as two high-profile recruits who flipped allegiances.

 247Sports: No. 318 overall, No. 19 WDE